 MYC (V-Myc Avian Myelocytomatosis Viral Oncogene Homolog) is a Protein Coding gene.
 Diseases associated with MYC include Burkitt Lymphoma and Myoclonus, Familial Cortical.
-Among its related pathways are Immune response IL-23 signaling pathway and HTLV-I infection.
+Among its related pathways are Wnt Signaling Pathway (WikiPathways) and Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is MYCN.

 UniProtKB/Swiss-Prot for MYC Gene

 Transcription factor that binds DNA in a non-specific manner, yet also specifically recognizes the core sequence 5-CAC[GA]TG-3.
 Activates the transcription of growth-related genes.